wheelroom/wheelroom/packages/@jacco-meijer/wheelroom/README.md

 ### Generate component boilerplate

 Wheelroom can be used to create boilerplate for a component.
-It's designed to keep the final components in a Npm module for easy versioning and reuse.
+It's designed to keep the component configuration separate from the React component so that it can be moved to a npm module for easy versioning and reuse.
 The boilerplate generates code for:

+#### React Component
+- a README.md to be used with Styleguidist
+- a React component to build your app or website with.

+#### Component configuration
+- a README.mm
 - a model definition to be used with Contentful,
 - a graphql query and fragment to be used with Gatbsy (`gatsby-theme-wheelroom`),
-- a README.md to be used with Styleguidist and
-- a React component to build your app or website with.

 ```
-wheelroom create-files new-model src/components
+wheelroom create-new-model src/components src/packages/component-configs
 ```

-Once the models are transpiled from typescript to ES2017 you can
+Once the models are transpiled from typescript you can

 ### Generate Graphql fragments for Gatbsy

 ```
-wheelroom create-files fragments src/wheelroom-fragments
+wheelroom create-fragments src/wheelroom-fragments
 ```

 ### Create models at Contentful
 ```
-wheelroom create-files new-model src/components
+wheelroom create-models
 ```

 ### Create and remove sample content at Contentful